Daniel Adegboyega plays series regular Bertram in Sky Atlantic drama Save Me.

-Recent television credits include series regular Bertram in Save Me (Sky Atlantic), Father Brown, Man Down, The Interceptor, Atlantis, and Episodes.
-Film credits include Saebert in Tranformers: The Last Knight (Paramount Studios), Bryson in the feature film The Gunman , The Last Knights alongside Clive Owen and Morgan Freeman and Skyfall directed by Sam Mendes.
+Recent television credits includes Rydel in Sex Education (Netflix), series regular Bertram in Save Me (Sky Atlantic), Henry Eris in Nightflyers(Netflix), Man Down, The Interceptor, Atlantis, and Episodes.
+Film credits include Viktor in Six Underground, Rook in Avengement, Saebert in Tranformers: The Last Knight (Paramount Studios), Bryson in the feature film The Gunman , The Last Knights alongside Clive Owen and Morgan Freeman and Skyfall directed by Sam Mendes.

 Daniel runs his own Personal Fitness Company, and is highly proficient in Stage Combat, Boxing, Martial Arts and Weapons Training, including Firearms.About Sainou